pdaszewski/FMX-Diagram-Designer/README.md

 Still must TO DO write function to save and open in android.

 2018-10-22 Added version with fixing save and open functions for objects with multiline captions

+2020-02-15 More code translations to english.

+2020-02-16 More translations to english, and windows icons added.